Shamsul Akmal Md Ilias aka Suratman [wearing silver shirt] in the role of Tan Hiok Nee, performing a song and dance sequence |

 I guess I inherited some of these gifts from him because I also enjoy reciting poetry and acting.
 In the past two years, I took part in a poetry reciting competition organized by the Dewan Bahasa & Pustaka and another on the 50th year anniversary of the National Language Campaign and clinched the top prizes.

 Acting comes quite naturally to me so over the years, I was involved in several local productions and had the honour of being named, Best Actor, several times.
-In the 7th Johor Baru Arts Festival last year, the Johor Society for the Performing Arts worked in collaboration with Alpha Consult and Lee Wushu Arts Theatre to present a musical drama, Bumi Berlantai Permata, or the Bejewelled Land.
+In the 7th Johor Baru Arts Festival last year, the Johor Society for the Performing Arts worked in collaboration with Alpha Consult and Lee Wushu Arts Theatre to present a musical drama, Bumi Berlantai Permata, or the Bejewelled Land .
 This musical theatre production tells the story of the beginning of modern Johor in music, dance and drama by cast of actors, dancers and musicians.

 I played the role of one of Johor Baru’s founding fathers, Wong Ah Fook.
 To prepare for this role, some Chinese friends from Lee Wushu Arts Workshop coached me in the art of speaking Bahasa Melayu with an exaggerated heavy Chinese accent.
 It was very challenging but I think I gave a credible portrayal of a Chinese immigrant.

-Suratman, in the role of Tan Hiok Nee, sang a song
+Suratman, in the role of Tan Hiok Nee, sang a song with one verse in Teochew dialect |

 In the revised version, Bumi Berlantai Permata II, staged in the 8th Johor Baru Arts Festival, director Dean Manas initially cast me in the role of Fredrick Weld.
 I know he wanted to give me a fresh experience in a new role but when we started reading the script, I ended up speaking with a Chinese accent instead of an English one.
 After several attempts, Dean Manas decided that I should revert to the role of the lead Chinese character.